VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### 2.3.1 Three Models of Map Maintenance

 There are three models of parcel map maintenance to consider that represent additional support, differing primarily in who is the responsible jurisdiction and/or institution for oversight and execution.
-They are in addition to the current, town-based, voluntary-state-submittal approach, which represents no change (see [appendix 2.1](#a21-current-shared-responsibility-model-town-maintenance)).
+They all represent support beyond the current, town-based, voluntary-state-submittal approach, which represents no change in practice (see [appendix 2.1](#a21-current-shared-responsibility-model-town-maintenance)).

 1. Enhanced Town-led Maintenance via Per Parcel Payment
 2. Regional Appraisal District-led Maintenance